Birnam, Perth and Kinross

 Birnam is a village in Perth and Kinross, Scotland.
 It is located 12 mi north of Perth on the A9 road, the main tourist route through Perthshire, in an area of Scotland marketed as Big Tree Country.
 The village originated from the Victorian era with the coming of the railway in 1856, although the place and name is well known because William Shakespeare mentioned Birnam Wood in Macbeth:

 Prior to the construction of the railway, the only substantial building on the site of the present village was the church of Little Dunkeld parish, which still stands in its ancient position within a graveyard within the village.
 Dunkeld, to whose monastery Kenneth MacAlpin, the first King of Scotland, moved the bones of St. Columba around the middle of the ninth century, and which is notable for its cathedral, lies on the opposite bank of the river.

+Governance

+Birnam is in the Perth and Kinross council area, and in the Community Council area of Dunkeld and Birnam, which also includes Amulree, Butterstone, Dalguise, Kindallachan, Loch Ordie, and Strathbraan.

+It is in the Perthshire North constituency for the Scottish Parliament where as of 2024 has been represented since 2011 by John Swinney for the SNP.
+It is in the Angus and Perthshire Glens constituency for the UK Parliament, where as of 2024 it is represented by Dave Doogan for the SNP.

 Transport

 In 1977, Birnam, along with neighbouring Dunkeld and Little Dunkeld, was bypassed by A9.
 The village is now approximately one hour from Glasgow and Edinburgh, and two hours from Inverness, by car.
 There are regular bus and coach services to Birnam and Dunkeld along the A9, with long-distance coaches operated by Scottish Citylink.
 There is access by rail at Dunkeld & Birnam railway station on the Highland Main Line route between Perth and Inverness.
 Most services on the route extend to either Edinburgh Waverley or Glasgow Queen Street; on Sundays only a southbound train operated by the East Coast Main Line operator extends to London King's Cross via Edinburgh, although there is no corresponding northbound service from London.
 A daily (except Saturday) London service is offered by the overnight Caledonian Sleeper trains to and from London Euston.